oomsveta/s19-libft/README.md

 ### ✅ Use only functions from 'Libft' and static functions in your code

 If you use a function that is not specified by the subject requirements nor a static function, the Moulinette will detect your function call as cheat, even if you definitely reimplement this function from scratch according to the guidelines (#PrayForMyLibft 🙏)

+### ✅ Prevent every function from crash when null pointer is provided as an input

+Some overcautious, opinionated and nonfactual proofreaders have a very personal conception of what is an undefined behaviour.
+To avoid nasty surprises, you must always define a behaviour which prevents your functions from crash in such a case.

 ### ✅ Atoi: be aware of the overflows